Building an AI Agent for RAG with Milvus and LlamaIndex

 In this tutorial, we showed how to build this architecture using sample data from Lyft and Uber.
 We first injected the data into Milvus so we could do RAG.
 Then, we turned our Milvus collections into query engines and the query engines into usable tools.
 Finally, we gave those tools to an AI Agent and used them to perform RAG on our documents.

-- The Tech Stack: Milvus and LlamaIndex
+- The Tech Stack: Milvus Vector Store and LlamaIndex

-- Building an AI Agent for RAG with Milvus
+- Building and Integrating the AI Agent

 Content